ServiceNowDevProgram/SlackerBot/README.md

 An accepted Pull Request and merge does not necessarily mean the functionality will go live immediately, as an admin for the host instance will need to pull the application into ServiceNow.

-## Installing this bot on your own Slack server
+## Installing this bot on your own workspace

-### Create Slack App, Install into Slack
+### Create App and Install it

 #### Via a Manifest

 * Create a new app, select "From an app manifest"
-* Select the Slack Workspace into which you want to install this app
+* Select the workspace into which you want to install this app
 * Copy and paste the manifest from either [appmanifest.json](Slack%20App%20Manifest/appmanifest.json) or [appmanifest.yaml](Slack%20App%20Manifest/appmanifest.yaml)
 * Create the app
 * Navigate to `Features` > `Event Subscriptions`